superbeef150/CameramanSimulator2017/README.md

-# The best unfinished game to be inspried by itch.io Game Jam 2017
+# The best unfinished game to be inspired by itch.io Game Jam 2017

 I know, I hate the repo name too.